U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Availability of the National Energy Modeling System (NEMS) Archive

 NEMS has been developed primarily for use by the modelers at Energy Information Administration (EIA) who understand its structure and programming.
 As a result, NEMS is only used by a few organizations outside of the EIA.
 Most people who have requested NEMS in the past have found out that it was too difficult or rigid to use.
 For example, it is not typically used for state-level analysis and is poorly suited for application to other countries.
 However, many obtain the model simply to use the data in its input files or to examine the source code.
-EIA is the developer of NEMS and so in general, most of what constitutes NEMS is in the public domain and no licenses are required for the EIA-developed portions of NEMS.
-However, NEMS contains some proprietary components that are outside the public domain which can be licensed as discussed below.
+EIA is the developer of NEMS, so most of what constitutes NEMS is in the public domain (and no licenses are required), but NEMS does contain some proprietary components that are outside the public domain which can be licensed as discussed below.

 NEMS is an integrated model of the U.S. energy system linked to a macroeconomic model.
-For an overview of NEMS, see:
+For an overview of NEMS, see NEMS: An Overview.
+More detailed documentation of NEMS is available at http://www.eia.gov/reports/index.cfm?t=Model Documentation.

 Note that the version of NEMS downloaded depends on whether the proprietary Global Insight model and the proprietary McGraw-Hill Construction commercial floorspace data are purchased.
-Download aeo2013er.yes.zip if you plan to purchase the commercial floorspace data either with or without the Global Insight model; download aeo2013er.no.zip if you plan to not purchase the commercial floorspace data.
+Download aeo2014.no.zip (at the link found at the bottom of this document) if you do not plan to purchase the commercial floorspace data; download aeo2014.yes.zip (at the link found at the bottom of this document) if you plan to purchase the commercial floorspace data either with or without the Global Insight model.
 These files are encrypted.
 Please contact Paul Kondis (contact information at the bottom of this document) for the key to the file you download.

-The NEMS archive is designed for use with Microsoft Windows XP and requires these software packages that are not provided by EIA and must be obtained by the user from the vendors:
+The NEMS archive is designed for use with Microsoft Windows Server 2008 and requires these software packages that are not provided by EIA and must be obtained by the user from the vendors:

 Ketron Optimization Division